 Nigeria is a country in Africa.
 Nigeria is a member of Economic Community of West African States (ECOWAS) and the African Union (AU).
 In African sports, Nigeria hosted the 8th All African games in 2003, emerging champions in the games.
 Nigeria has also won the African Cup of Nations tournament.

 Nigeria credits its name to the Niger River which flows across the country.
 A British writer, Flora Shaw, named the area “Nigeria” after the name of the river.
-Geographically Nigeria covers 356,669 square miles.
-The country has a variety of physical features such as Mountains, plateau, mangroves, and rain forests.
-Nigeria is the most populated country in Africa, with a population of 185.9 million people (2016 UN report)
+Geographically Nigeria is found in West Africa, where it covers 356,669 square miles.
+The country has a variety of physical features such as mountains, plateau, mangroves, and rain forests.
+Nigeria is the most populated country in Africa, with a population of 185.9 million people.

 In the 16th century, the Portuguese explorers did some commercial activities with the Nigerians in Calabar Port.
 Later, slave trade was introduced with the port providing a large number of slaves who were exported to various destinations, especially Europe.
 Most of the ports carried out successful slave trade which came to an end in 1807.

 The Christian missionaries began penetrating the inland bringing in religion, education and western civilization.
 The British were able to colonize Nigeria until 1960 when the country got her independence.

 Politics and Governance